Toronto Argonauts: Senior executives

 Below the ownership level, the two most senior positions within the Toronto Argonauts organization are its president and general manager.
 The GM role was titled as "managing director" from 1957 to 1966, when head coach Bob Shaw was also named "manager" of the team, "with full operating control", and managing director Lew Hayman was named club president.
 The role of club president had formerly been an honorary position; Hayman was the first president with a salary and executive role.
 The president role is now included in the title of CEO.

 The longest serving executive in the organization is Lew Hayman, who had a five-decade career beginning in the 1930s as coach and administrator.
-A Jewish-American, Hayman served with both the Argos and Montreal Alouettes and has been called "the architect of Canadian football."
+A Jewish-American, Hayman served with both the Argos and Montreal Alouettes and has been called "the architect of Canadian football".
 He was the team's first president and managing director at the insistence of Eric Cradock in 1957, and would continue in the former role until 1981.
 Ralph Sazio took over from Hayman and is another hall of fame builder.

 After relative stability at the senior executive level for three decades, there has been significant turnover in the positions since the 1990s.
 The team had eight general managers in eight years, for example, between 1996 and 2003.
-The current GM is Jim Popp who was appointed at the end of 207 February 2017.
+The current GM is Mike "Pinball" Clemons who was appointed to the position in October 2019.
 Chris Rudge, former head of the Canadian Olympic Committee, took over as president and CEO from the beginning of 2012 to the end of 2015, when Michael Copeland took over.
-The current president is Bill Manning who is also president of Toronto FC.
+The most recent president was Bill Manning who was also president of Toronto FC.

 Head coaches

-Fifty-seven men have been Toronto Argonauts head coach.
-The most recent coach, Marc Trestman, was appointed in 2017.
-He has succeeded in reviving a stalled offence and led the team to a Grey Cup victory in 2017.
-However, he was fired after the team finished 2018 with a 4–14 record.
+Fifty-nine men have been Toronto Argonauts head coach.
+The most recent coach, Ryan Dinwiddie, was appointed following the end of the 2019 season, and led the team to Grey Cup victories in 2022 and 2024.

-The longest total tenure at head coach belongs to Bob O'Billovich, who led the team for eleven years over three stints in the 1980s and early 90s.
-Other notable coaching careers include those of Joe Wright, Sr. at the end of the nineteenth century, Ted Morris and Frank Clair in the post-war years, Leo Cahill in the late 60s and early 70s, and Pinball Clemons after the turn of the millennium.
+The longest total tenure at head coach belongs to Bob O'Billovich, who led the team for 11 years over three stints in the 1980s and early 1990s.
+Other notable coaching careers include those of Joe Wright, Sr. at the end of the nineteenth century, Ted Morris and Frank Clair in the post-war years, Leo Cahill in the late 1960s and early 1970s, and Pinball Clemons after the turn of the millennium.

 Since 1961, the Canadian Football League has awarded the Annis Stukus Trophy annually to the league's outstanding coach.
 (Alongside his playing career, Stukus achieved fame as a coach, promoter, and newspaper columnist.)
-Argonauts coaches have been honoured eight times: Cahill (1971), O'Billovich (1981 & 1987), Adam Rita (1991), Don Matthews (1997), Jim Barker (2010), Milanovich (2012) and Trestman (2017).
+Argonauts coaches have been honoured nine times: Cahill (1971), O'Billovich (1981 & 1987), Adam Rita (1991), Don Matthews (1997), Jim Barker (2010), Milanovich (2012), Trestman (2017), and Dinwiddie (2023).